BlakeWilliams/microrm/README.md

 - [x] Support for transactions via `DB.Transaction`
 - [ ] Updates `created_at` and `updated_at` fields automatically.

+Not in scope, but welcome contributions:

+- [ ] Support for non-MySQL databases

 Got feature requests or suggestions?
 Please open an issue or a PR!